-The Frog Pond West Master Plan provides the street type plan and required cross sections for all streets in the Frog Pond West development.
-The developer will be responsible for building the internal local streets both within and fronting the property with on-street parking and sidewalks.
+The Frog Pond West Master Plan provides the street type plan and required cross sections for all streets in the Frog Pond West development.14 The developer will be responsible for building the internal local streets with on-street parking and sidewalks.
 No dedicated bicycle facilities are required.
-The developer will also be required to build half street improvements along Frog Pond Lane along the property frontage (approximately 210 feet) that meet the Frog Pond West Master Plan cross section standard for Local streets (includes public utility easement, sidewalks, and planter strips).
+The developer will also be required to build half street improvements along the property frontage that meet the Frog Pond West Master Plan cross section standard.
+Willow Creek Drive is to be an Internal Collector with two travel lanes (with bike sharrows), on street parking, planter